 Food packaging rules misleading and potentially dangerous, new research confirms Tuesday 28 March 2017 PDF Print The industry needs to address today’s loose, outdated food packaging rules as soon as possible.
 PRESS RELEASE: FOR IMMEDIATE RELEASE Food packaging rules misleading and potentially dangerous, new research confirms Food packaging is not tailored enough to contents, a team from Université Paris-Saclay has found, and could be causing the spread of chemicals.
 Scientists revealed that the contamination of aqueous food by aromatic compounds originating from packaging materials might have been underestimated.
 Numerous parameters control the migration of chemicals from the packaging to the food.
 The researchers have developed a new way to quickly compute the extent to which these substances are able to dissolve in others.
 It looks at the migration rate of substances – such as endocrine-disrupting chemicals, which are the chemicals that disrupt glands secreting hormones directly around the body.
 This new method, devised by Université Paris-Saclay partners INRA and AgroParisTech, should be used to reevaluate all materials that come into contact with food and the rules should be modified accordingly.
 “Contamination of food is concerning,” said Olivier Vitrac from INRA, “and regulations are supposed to be strict about this.
 Previously collected data and this study suggest that the real chemical affinity of substituted aromatic compounds for water could be strongly underestimated by previous oversimplified rules and that tailored methods, such as this one, would be preferable.
 “The industry needs to address today’s loose, outdated food packaging rules as soon as possible.” /ENDS For more information or a copy of the study, contact Stephanie Mullins at BlueSky PR on firstname.lastname@example.org or call +44 (0)1582 790 706.
-This press release was distributed by ResponseSource Press Release Wire on behalf of BlueSky Education in the following categories: Health, Food & Drink, Education & Human Resources, Medical & Pharmaceutical, Manufacturing, Engineering & Energy, for more information visit http://pressreleasewire.responsesource.com/about.
+This press release was distributed by ResponseSource Press Release Wire on behalf of BlueSky Education in the following categories: Health, Food & Drink, Education & Human Resources, Medical & Pharmaceutical, Manufacturing, Engineering & Energy, for more information visit https://pressreleasewire.responsesource.com/about.